micro-community/development/README.md

 - [ ] better documentation and end to end tutorials
 - [ ] simpler kubernetes integration by default
 - [ ] pluggable wrappers for go-micro itself
-- [ ] more flexible options dynamically defined as flags and env vars
+- [ ] dynamically defined cli, flags and env vars
 - [ ] improved micro api configuration
 - [ ] graphql handler for the micro api
 - [ ] wireguard support in the micro network